We adopted our wonderful daughter who is now 9 months old in an open adoption, and we couldn’t be happier.

 It is not fair to pre-judge how all birth mothers in general, or your child’s first mom in specific, will feel.
 Given that this is her first Mother’s Day she may not know about Birth Mother’s Day, so you might mention it as a possibility, then follow her lead.

-The key with resolving all issues in open adoption is non-judgmental communication, which I know is easier said than done.
-But when in doubt, remember what Mick says: “If you try sometime, you just might find you get what you need”
+The key to resolving all issues in open adoption is non-judgmental communication, which I know is easier said than done.
+But when in doubt, remember what Mick says: “If you try sometimes, you just might find you get what you need.”